 1 Eddie I was really nervous at first when I got there, but I was really like ready to go, I got the monkey bars.
 I didn't know how to do that.
 Really get to know how to do climb a rope.
 I didn't know how to throw a spear.
 I didn't know how to do a lot of the obstacles like Z wall, and stuff like that.
 But it was really challenging because I had nowhere to practice at the time and went after like the first two races.
 It was basically just going to the races and learning my technique and watching people there.
 So, you know, if I wanted to get better, I guess I had to race more, because I had nowhere to practice.Stuff like,, the basic stuff wasn't too bad, but like when,, doing like obstacles I've never done before.
 You know, it was really, really hard.
 You know, learn how to do a rope climb and you know, doing like 150 burpees every race.

+when I when I first got committed and when I first started to really put in the work towards the race in the competing and stuff like that then played a big part of my sobriety because right then and there I think I was like 2 1/2 maybe almost 3 years sober and I was just like wow I need this to keep pushing me and pushing me forward and keep pushing me in life to do better things find a better job and I was working like passing tables washing dishes at that time I'm just doing whatever I could and then finally kind of landed like a decent job and I just needed something to keep pushing me forward so that commitment to the races in the training just it I feel the void that I needed at the time it was fill in the void that I that I needed and since I only had one job now I needed more to fill that void so SPARTAN was perfect I'm going to step back a bit after that